Help us match you with local pros in your area

 Ductwork Cleaning | $387-$968 |

-Look for an HVAC company that employs qualified technicians who have the necessary training and licenses.
-HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled at the state level.
+Look for an HVAC company that employs skilled technicians who have the necessary training and licenses.
+HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
+All other licensing requirements are handled on a state-by-state basis.

-In Alabama, HVAC contractors are required to be licensed by the Board of Heating, Air Conditioning and Refrigeration Contractors.
+HVAC contractors in Alabama are required to be licensed by the Board of Heating, Air Conditioning and Refrigeration Contractors.
 Contractors must hold a surety bond and must participate in annual continuing education.
-Also look at a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Pick a company with positive feedback and stories of satisfied customers.
+Also check a company's reviews and complaints on sites such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
+Pick a company with great feedback and stories of satisfied customers.

-Always make sure you know the details of any project.
-When HVAC repairs are required, your provider should list which parts need replacement and why.
-Confirm that your technician will clean and test your system after repairs are finished to verify that it’s working properly.
-When replacing your HVAC system, have the provider describe the new model, estimated installation time, brand, features, and energy efficiency.
-Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.
+Always make sure you know the details of your project.
+When HVAC repairs are required, your provider should detail which parts need replacement and why.
+Confirm that your technician will clean and test the system after repairs are done to verify that it’s working properly.
+When replacing your HVAC, ask the provider to explain the new brand, estimated installation time, features, model, and energy efficiency.
+Before work starts, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-A reputable HVAC company will back its repair work and equipment installations with a warranty.
-The longer and more comprehensive the warranty coverage, the better.
-Carefully review the fine print for each contractor and choose the provider that offers the greatest protection within your budget.
+A trustworthy HVAC company will stand behind its repair work and installations with a warranty.
+The longer and more comprehensive the coverage terms, the better.
+Carefully compare the fine print between contractors and choose the company that provides the greatest protection within your budget.

-Normally, you should have your HVAC system inspected twice a year.
-After an inspection, your HVAC technician will tell you what services are required.
-You should also have your system inspected and serviced if you notice any new issues, like leaks, strange noises, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+Generally, you should have your HVAC system inspected twice a year.
+After that inspection, your technician will tell you what, if any, services are required.
+You should also have an inspection if you start to notice any issues, like strange noises, leaks, or unusual smells.
+If you have ductwork in your home, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are during the spring and fall.
-Technicians are less busy during these times, so it will be easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.
+The best times of the year to have your HVAC system inspected are during the spring and fall.
+Technicians are generally less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
 Keep your thermostat temperature as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any door or window leaks to avoid letting cool air escape.
+Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 Your HVAC company may have financing options through a third-party lender, or you may choose to obtain your own loan.
 It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.